sohag1426/billingAccounts/README.md

  * account_owner
    * Who owns the money in the account and will receive from account provider.

+### There are two Types of account holder:
+  * debit/prepaid
+     * Who needs accounts balance from the account provider.
+  * credit/postpaid
+     * Who has a credit limit from the account provider.

 ###  # Account provider will send money to account owner.